-Surrounded by forest trees, trailing green foliage and white floral arrangements bathed in soft candlelight, paramedic Sarah Bevan and A&E nurse John Husband said "I do" in an enchanted garden themed wedding at the Rosewood London hotel.
+Surrounded by forest trees, trailing green foliage and floral arrangements bathed in soft candlelight, paramedic Sarah Bevan and A&E nurse John Husband said "I do" in an enchanted garden themed wedding at the Rosewood London hotel.

 MORE: 7 surprising legalities you need to know before getting married